top of page

 Normal Senior Dog Changes

-• Slower movements, stiffness in cold or damp weather
+• Slower movements and stiffness in cold or damp weather.

 Signs That Require Attention

-If you notice any of these signs, schedule a vet check for senior dogs.
+If you notice any of these signs, it’s time to schedule a vet check for senior dogs.
+Your furry friend deserves the best care!

 As dogs age, certain conditions become more common.
-Awareness helps with prevention and early care:
+Awareness helps with prevention and early care.
+Here are some health issues to watch for:

-• Dental disease – can cause pain and infection
+• Dental disease: It can cause pain and infection, affecting their overall health.

-• Heart, kidney, or liver disease – may affect energy and appetite
+• Heart, kidney, or liver disease: These issues may affect energy and appetite.

-• Skin fragility – thinner skin, slower healing, dry or patchy coat
+• Skin fragility: Thinner skin, slower healing, and a dry or patchy coat can become problematic.

-Routine senior dog wellness checks are usually recommended every 6 months to catch problems early.
+Routine senior dog wellness checks are usually recommended every six months to catch problems early.
+Regular vet visits can help ensure your dog stays healthy and happy.

-Senior dog care is about comfort, mobility, and mental stimulation.
+Caring for senior dogs is all about comfort, mobility, and mental stimulation.
+Let’s dive into some practical tips!

 Adjust Their Environment